 Regular GST taxpayers filing GSTR-1, GSTR-2 and GSTR-3 must file GSTR-9A, consolidating information furnished during the previous financial year.

 Who should file GSTR-9B return?

-GSTR-9B return should be filed by electronic commerce operators who are required to collect tax at source.
-In addition to GSTR-9B return, electronic commerce operators will also be required to file GSTR-8 return, every month.
+All the electronic commerce operators collecting tax at source shall file GSTR-9B return. n addition to GSTR-9B return, electronic commerce operators shall also file GSTR-8 return, every month.

 Who should file GSTR-9C return?

-Regular taxpayers registered under GST having an annual aggregate turnover of over Rs.2 crores during a financial year are required to get their accounts audited and file a copy of the audited annual account and reconciliation statement along with GSTR-9C return.
-The GST annual audit can be done by a practising Chartered Accountant or Cost Accountant.
+Regular taxpayers having an aggregate turnover of over Rs.5 crore during a financial year and registered with GST must audit the accounts maintained by the taxpayer and file a copy of the audited annual account and reconciliation statement along with GSTR-9C return.
+To audit the returns, the taxpayer can approach a practising Chartered Accountant or Cost Accountant.